abrookins/radar/README.md

 This is a library (and web service) that finds crime data near a WGS84 coordinate.

-# Running
+# Running the Server

-To run the web service, check out this code and build it with `go build` or install with `go get github.com/abrookins/radar`.
+The `radar` web service is an HTTP server.
+To run it, check out this code and build it with `go build` or install with `go get github.com/abrookins/radar`.

 You should receive a `radar` binary.
 Run that as follows:

 	GOMAXPROCS=8 ./radar -p 8081 -f data/crime_incident_data_wgs84.csv

 Use whatever value for GOMAXPROCS and the port number that makes sense.

+# Running Tests

+With the package installed, navigate to its source directory in your `GOPATH` and run the following command:

+    got test ./...

+This is a special form of `go test` that runs tests in sub-packages.

 # Loading New Data